CS171/CS171.github.io/project.md

 Your teammate’s assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.

 ### Submission Instructions
 Submission will be handled trough github.
-All teams must use a single shared github repository. *If we cannot access your work because these directions are not followed correctly, we will not grade your work.* Submit the following:
+All teams must use a single shared github repository. *If we cannot access your work because these directions are not followed correctly, we will not grade your work.*

+To submit your work **you must fill out (https://docs.google.com/forms/d/1seaSw8GFe5zxN8IMB1kGUuFYQCfZ7NWxaz2NCHj-ZXo)[this form] by April 8th, 11:59 pm** where you specify your project URL.

+Store the following in your github repository:

 * Code - All web site files and libraries assuming they are not too big to include
 * Data - Include all the data that you used in your project.
 If the data is too large for github store it on a cloud storage provider, such as Dropbox or Yousendit.
 * Process Book- Your Process Book in PDF format.
 * README - The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
 The README must contain URLs to your project websites and screencast videos.
+The README must also explain any non-obvious features of your interface.

 ### Grading Criteria
 * Process Book - Are you following a design process that is well documented in your process book?